Rachit-Gandhi/wind_power_time_series/README.md

 This has 2 txt files and a png, the png gives feature importance updation persteps by TabNet, as txt files mention on their title each has the numerical masks for feature importance.

 # one-shout-outputs
-best_predict.png gives best possible output others can be ignored
+best_predict.png gives best possible output others can be ignored.

 # py_files
 All Jupyter Notebooks have corresponding py files,
-* data_preprocess.py is important and has 2 functions, one that selects features and other normalises all columns
+* data_preprocess.py is important and has 2 functions, one that selects features and other normalises all columns.
-* y_data_preprocess generates y_data_profiling reports, be careful of the feeded data, as there is a limit on processing
+* y_data_preprocess generates y_data_profiling reports, be careful of the feeded data, as there is a limit on processing.

+# support_files
+* Data_Understanding_borrowed.ipynb gives a good understanding of Dataset.
+* WhatsApp video file is a good visualisation for the generalisation on test dataset.
+* Feature Engineering file is great guide for same.
+* Project Charter.